Careem: History

 In August 2024, the company launched discounted packages for students.

 In December 2023, a promotion was launched in collaboration with Mastercard, where for every Careem Pay wallet top-up transaction using a Mastercard debit card, Emirates Nature-WWF pledged to plant a mangrove in the UAE on behalf of the cardholder.

 In 2024, Careem introduced allowed users in Karachi to set a price of their rides.

-Careem unveiled its plans to introduce Dubai's first fleet of electric motorbikes and charging station infrastructure at Careem Bike stations in 2024.
-The company announced that the electric engines are powered by 4,000 watt lithium battery packs that can be charged at 192 Careem stations across Dubai.
-The electric motorbikes aim to reduce the carbon footprint of delivery trips by up to 24 tonnes of C02 per day, and provide cost savings for Careem Captains.
+In 2024, Careem unveiled its plans to introduce Dubai's first fleet of electric motorbikes, powered by 4,000 watt lithium battery packs, and charging station infrastructure at 192 Careem Bike stations, with the goal of reducing the carbon footprint of delivery trips by up to 24 tonnes of C02 per day, and provide cost savings.

-Following its success in Dubai, Careem's eco-friendly rides were launched in Abu Dhabi in 2024.

 In February 2025, the company launched money transfer services to 18 additional European countries.

 In May 2025, the company began offering delivery of 24-carat gold coins.
 It also began delivery of labubus.

-In June 2025, Careem announced that it would stop offering ride-hailing services in Pakistan from July.
+In July 2025, Careem stopped offering ride-hailing services in Pakistan.